LuisinaLlugdar/holbertonschool-shell/io_redirections_and_filters/README.md

 20-hiago: Deletes C and c
 21-reverse: reverse its input.
 22-users_and_homes: isplays all users and their home directories, sorted by users.
 Based on the the /etc/passwd file.
+23-empty_casks: finds all empty files and directories in the current directory and all sub-directories.